5.

 Semiempirical formulas are used to calculate rotor friction losses, e.g., [Pfleiderer and Petermann, 2005, p.
 323] or [Kousal, 1980, p.
 249] for rotors without a shroud disc include tip clearance losses.
 These formulas are a function of rotor dimensions and shape and rotational speed.

-Losses in inducer of radial stage
+Losses in inlet of radial stage

-For purely radial stages, vortices may form near the leading edges of the inducer, see Figures 25(a, b).
-To reduce the effect of these vortices, stages are designed with a gradual reduction in radial blade width, Figure 25c.
+In the case of radial blades without an inducer, the effect of this loss can be reduced by increasing the gap between the blade leading edges and the edge of the suction axial channel, see Figures 25(a, b).
+It is also possible to use this to reduce the effect of these vortices, stages are designed with a gradual reduction in the width of the radial blade without an inlet, Figure 25c.

 Flow reduction for pure radial stage

-KeywordsINTERNAL LOSSES OF TURBOMACHINES AND THEIR INFLUENCE ON ...
+INTERNAL LOSSES OF TURBOMACHINES AND THEIR INFLUENCE ON ...

 5.17